Automorphism

 In mathematics, an automorphism is an isomorphism from a mathematical object to itself.
 It is, in some sense, a symmetry of the object, and a way of mapping the object to itself while preserving all of its structure.
 The set of all automorphisms of an object forms a group, called the automorphism group.
 It is, loosely speaking, the symmetry group of the object.

 Definition

-In the context of abstract algebra, a mathematical object is an algebraic structure such as a group, ring, or vector space.
-An automorphism is simply a bijective homomorphism of an object with itself.
+In an algebraic structure such as a group, a ring, or vector space, an automorphism is simply a bijective homomorphism of an object into itself.
 (The definition of a homomorphism depends on the type of algebraic structure; see, for example, group homomorphism, ring homomorphism, and linear operator.)

-The identity morphism (identity mapping) is called the trivial automorphism in some contexts.
-Respectively, other (non-identity) automorphisms are called nontrivial automorphisms.

-The exact definition of an automorphism depends on the type of "mathematical object" in question and what, precisely, constitutes an "isomorphism" of that object.
-The most general setting in which these words have meaning is an abstract branch of mathematics called category theory.
-Category theory deals with abstract objects and morphisms between those objects.

-In category theory, an automorphism is an endomorphism (i.e., a morphism from an object to itself) which is also an isomorphism (in the categorical sense of the word, meaning there exists a right and left inverse endomorphism).

-This is a very abstract definition since, in category theory, morphisms are not necessarily functions and objects are not necessarily sets.
-In most concrete settings, however, the objects will be sets with some additional structure and the morphisms will be functions preserving that structure.